hokiegeek2/marathon-elasticsearch/README.md

 1. Option for Bridge or Host networking for ES nodes
 2. Extension of service discovery to enable clustering across Marathon applications and Marathon application groups
 3. Load balancing and password-protected access to cluster with nginx
-4. Cluster-level kibana analysis via kibana-nginx proxy interface
+4. Cluster-level Kibana analysis via Kibana-nginx proxy interface

 # marathon-elasticsearch configuration